On the size of the singular set of minimizing harmonic maps: Introduction

+Then there exists a constant $C=C(n,\n,\Lambda) > 0$ such that \end{theorem} Let us also mention here that results on estimates of the singular sets in the case of quasiconvex functionals were obtained earlier in \cite{M03,KM07}.

+In order to prove the stability theorem (Theorem \ref{th:stabilitynD}), one needs to refine the above measure estimates.
+In addition to the methods developed in \cite{NabVal17} (discussed in Section \ref{sec:NabVal}), these refinements also involve the results of the second named author, concerned with the structure of the singular set: \begin{theorem}[{\cite[Cor.~1.5]{Mis18}}] If $n\ge 4$ and $u \colon \B^n \to \S^2$ is a minimizing harmonic map, then the top-dimensional part $\sing_* u$ forms an open subset of $\sing u$ and it is a topological $(n-3)$-dimensional manifold of H{\"o}lder class $C^{0,\gamma}$ with every $0 < \gamma < 1$. \end{theorem} The necessary ingredients are further discussed in Section \ref{sec:stab-flatness}.

-For an excellent discussion on the topic concerning singularities of harmonic maps we refer the reader to the survey \cite{Hardt1997}.
-Streamlined proofs for the regularity theory for minimizing harmonic maps into spheres were obtained in\cite{HardtKinderlehrerLin1986}.
+Along the way we survey several results for minimizing harmonic maps, in particular we put an emphasis to present in details proofs from \cite{AlmgrenLieb1988}.
+For an excellent survey on the topic of singularities of harmonic maps we refer the interested reader to \cite{Hardt1997}.

-During the lengthy preparation of this manuscript and our future work \cite{future} we learned that Hardt and Lin's stability theorem was extended by Li \cite{LiSiran} from Lipschitz trace assumptions to $W^{1,2}$-trace assumptions.
-This interesting paper is concerned not only with stability of singularities, but also with stability of maps via diffeomorphisms of the domain.
-However, it is worth noting that our methods are different --- we apply the same techniques to both problems (linear bound and stability) --- and enable us to work with even weaker trace assumptions.